Narcissistic prose will ruin your story

 While it isn’t my personal preference, the current trend favoring first person POV is deeply ingrained in the current writing culture.
-If it is done well, this POV serves the story by its immediacy, and its inherent limitations, allowing the author to keep specific details from the reader, or tell a story through unreliable narration.
+If it is done well, this POV serves the story by its immediacy, and its inherent limitations, which allows the author to keep specific details from the reader or tell a story through unreliable narration.
 At its worst, it reads like a middle school journal entry.

 Here are a few excellent examples of first person POV, followed by the same passages rewritten to overuse the I-construction.